 This tutorial will show the workflow I go through in taking a finished AutoCAD drawing and opening it up with Adobe Illustrator for the purpose of further editing it for use in a floor plan, section, or diagram.
-I am using Adobe Illustrator CC and AutoCAD 2016 in this tutorial, but you should be able to follow along with earlier versions of either program.

 1. Save AutoCAD File

 Clean up your AutoCAD file so it only has the geometry to be opened in Illustrator.
 Save the file as a 2010 version, as Illustrator cannot open later versions.

 2. Open the AutoCAD file with Adobe Illustrator